-Today, we’ll cover some of the ways that you might find quite useful in your everyday work.
-We’ll go through some of the best practices for logging in AWS Lambda, and we will explain how and why these ways will simplify your AWS Lambda logging.
-For more information about similar topics, be sure to visit our blog page on our website.
-But, let’s start with the basics.
-What is logging?
+Today, we’ll cover some of the ways you might find quite useful in your everyday work.
+We’ll go through some of the logging best practices in AWS Lambda, and we will explain how and why these ways will simplify your AWS Lambda logging.
+For more information about similar topics, be sure to visit our blog.

 Logging In AWS Lambda

-You’re able to put logging statements in your code which will help in validating that your code is working correctly and as expected.
-Lambda integrates with CloudWatch Logs automatically, and it pushes all the logs from your code to a CloudWatch Logs group which is associated with a Lambda function.
-It’s worth mentioning that using Lambda logs means that there are no extra charges, but don’t forget that the standard CloudWatch charges will apply.
+It will also store logs generated by your code through Amazon CloudWatch Logs.
+That’s right; you can put logging statements in your code to validate that your code is working correctly and as expected.
+The Lambda service integrates with CloudWatch Logs automatically, and it pushes all the logs from your code to a CloudWatch Logs group associated with a Lambda function.

 Centralize The Logging In AWS Lambda

-Take a look at the CloudWatch console, and you’ll see under the “Actions” tab an option to select a log group (one for every Lambda function), and then you can decide whether you should stream the data directly to Amazon’s hosted Elasticsearch service.
+Take a look at the CloudWatch console, and you’ll see under the “Actions” tab an option to select a log group, one for every Lambda function.
+Then you can decide whether you should stream the data directly to Amazon’s hosted Elasticsearch service.
 In case you’re already a user of Elasticsearch service, this will come in quite handy, but if you’re still thinking about the possible options, there are alternatives.

-When creating a new function from a Lambda console, you’re able to choose from a number of blueprints to push CloudWatch Logs to some other log aggregation service.
-This option enables you to write a Lambda function that will ship your CloudWatch Logs to a preferred log aggregation service, but there are some things you should be careful about.
+When creating a new function from a Lambda console, you’re able to choose from several blueprints to push CloudWatch Logs to some other log aggregation service.
+This option enables you to write a Lambda function that will ship your CloudWatch Logs to a preferred log aggregation service, but there are additional things you should be careful about.

 New Log Groups Auto-Subscription